 Voting members are the primary designated representative of each Accredited and Active CPM program as of the date the voting materials are distributed

-Complete information about the issue being voted upon will be provided by the Consortium Administrator to each voting member along with the electronic ballot Electronic Voting Ballot Template link in appendix
+Complete information about the issue being voted upon will be provided by the Consortium Administrator to each voting member along with the electronic ballot.

 In the case of an amendment to the Constitution or the Bylaws, the Board of Directors will have a 30-day notice in advance of the voting due date to review all of the material and ask questions of the Executive Council or other Board representatives.